Skip to main content

 • Infrastructure: bit.ly redirect → compromised WordPress → C2 server

-Pyramid of Pain check for our detections:
+Pyramid of Pain check for blue team detections:

 • Hash of initial dropper → Trivial (attacker will change it)